Skip to Main Content

 F-Grade Replacement Policy

-A graduate student who receives certain failing grades (F, FIN, WF, or WU, but not an F resulting from an academic integrity violation) in a Brooklyn College course and who retakes that course at the college and earns a grade of C or higher will have the failing grade excluded from the calculation of the GPA.
+A graduate student who receives certain failing grades (F, FIN, or WF, but not an F resulting from an academic integrity violation) in a Brooklyn College course and who retakes that course at the college and earns a grade of C or higher will have the failing grade excluded from the calculation of the GPA.
 The original failing grade remains on the transcript, followed by a note to indicate that the course grade is not included in the computation of the GPA.
 Students should monitor their transcripts through CUNYfirst.
-If there is a question regarding the calculation, students should check with the Enrollment Services Center
+If there is a question regarding the calculation, students should check with the Enrollment Services Center.

 Use of the F-Grade Replacement Policy is limited to a total of six credits for the duration of a student’s graduate career in any of the institutions of the City University of New York.
-A student who has used, for example, four credits of the six credit total may replace only a failed two-credit course.
+A student who has used, for example, four credits of the six-credit total may replace only a failed two-credit course.
 After six credits have been used, the F-Grade Replacement Policy no longer applies; a student who fails a course and later repeats it will have both courses included in calculation of the GPA.

 In order to take advantage of the F-Grade Replacement Policy, students must repeat the course at the same college where they originally received the failing grade.
 An F grade earned at Brooklyn College may not be made up by a course at another CUNY or non-CUNY school, and an F grade earned at another CUNY or non-CUNY school may not be made up at Brooklyn College.
 Note also that the F-Grade Replacement Policy may not be used to replace an F grade resulting from a violation of CUNY’s policy on academic integrity.